CTR-tools/CTR-ModSDK/psx-modding-toolchain/README.md

 * Test your changes in game during runtime;
 * Replace game textures using custom images;
 * Automatic rebuild a PSX iso with your own modifications.
+* Generate xdelta patches to easily distribute your ROM hacks.
+You can apply xdelta patches using this [web application](https://hack64.net/tools/patcher.php)

 To discuss PSX development, hacking, and reverse engineering in general, please join the PSXDev Network Discord server: [![Discord](https://img.shields.io/discord/642647820683444236)](https://discord.gg/QByKPpH)